Politics of the Environment and Climate Change

-Based in the Department of Politics and International Relations, the PECC Lab conducts academic research and outreach on the political dimensions of addressing environmental issues and climate change.
+Based in the Department of Politics, International Relations, and Philosophy, the PECC Lab conducts academic research and outreach on the political dimensions of addressing environmental issues and climate change.
 We take a data driven approach to answering these questions, utilising methods for causal inference, experiments, and machine learning.

-We also hold a regular speaker series and, in partnership with the Environmental Politics and Governance Network, we organise the EPG Online academic research seminar attended by academics from all over the world.
+We also hold a regular speaker series and, in partnership with the Environmental Politics and Governance Network, we organise the EPG Online research seminar series attended by academics from all over the world.

 The PECC Lab uses a data-driven approach to academic research on the politics environment and climate change.
 To answers questions on these topics we utilise methods for causal inference, survey experiments, and machine learning.

 The PECC Lab publishes Research Briefs that provide accessible summaries of research conducted that speaks to current events.
 We also actively publish our research in peer-reviewed scientific publications.